 … Or with Telling the Insurance Company to Talk to Your Lawyer

-The personal injury attorneys at the Rivas Law Group have successfully helped injured clients in Lakeland, Winter Haven, Lutz and other Central Florida communities get the justice they deserve.
+The personal injury attorneys at the Rivas Law Group have successfully helped injured clients in Lutz, Winter Haven, Lakeland and other Central Florida communities get the justice they deserve.
 The smartest way to deal with the insurance companies is to say “talk to my lawyer – Tania Rivas of the Rivas Law Group.”

-Contact us to schedule a free, confidential consultation with one of our Lakeland personal attorneys to discuss the details in your case.
+Contact us to schedule a free, confidential consultation with one of our Lutz personal attorneys to discuss the details in your case.